 Adolescent behavioral health

-We offer two adolescent programs: the Adolescent Acute Care Program for teens experiencing psychiatric emergencies or needing comprehensive evaluation and treatment, and Teton Peaks Residential Center a long-term residential treatment facility for adolescent girls.
+The Adolescent Acute Care Program is for teens experiencing psychiatric emergencies or needing comprehensive evaluation and treatment.

 Child life specialists